datarobot/datarobot-user-models/public_fips_dropin_environments/python311/README.md

-# Python 3 Base FIPS-compliant Drop-In Template Environment
+# Python 3.11 FIPS-compliant Drop-In Template Environment

 This template environment can be used to create FIPS-compliant custom models.
 You are responsible for installing all required dependencies.